Package 'renv'

 Package cellar

-If your project depends on one or R packages that are not available in any remote location, you can still provide a locally-available tarball for renv to use during restore.
+If your project depends on one or more R packages that are not available in any remote location, you can still provide a locally-available tarball for renv to use during restore.
 By default, these packages should be made available in the folder as specified by the RENV_PATHS_CELLAR environment variable.
 The package sources should be placed in a file at one of these locations:

 • ${RENV_PATHS_CELLAR}/<package>_<version>.<ext>